 For nearly 40 years, the Dodge Foundation has been a steadfast supporter of the arts in New Jersey.
-Whether through an arts council in our suburban and rural communities, or through a major performing arts center or theater in our urban centers, we believe in the power of the arts to enrich our lives, bring people together, revitalize public spaces, help communities thrive, and inspire learning.
-We support arts organizations across a variety of disciplines, including music, opera, theater, dance and visual arts, and we are particularly interested in organizations which place a priority on arts education programming in our schools.
+Whether through an arts council in our suburban and rural communities, a major performing arts center or theater in our urban centers, we believe in the power of the arts to enrich our lives, connect people, revitalize public spaces, help communities thrive, and inspire learning.
+We have supported arts organizations across a variety of disciplines, including music, opera, theater, dance and visual arts, many of which placed a priority on arts education programming.

-We also promote a strong and coordinated arts advocacy effort to help all New Jerseyans understand the value of the arts as an important jobs provider and economic engine of our communities.
+We also promote a strong and coordinated arts advocacy effort to help all New Jerseyans understand the value of the arts as an important economic engine of our communities.

 Pursue and demonstrate the highest standards of artistic excellence in the performing and visual arts; enhance the cultural health and richness of New Jersey communities; inspire learning and understanding; and contribute to our state's creative economy.

 We strive to fulfill this vision for the Arts in New Jersey by funding organizations that:

 - Provide opportunities for meaningful connections between people and art within their communities, and partner with others to expand the inclusiveness and the impact of the arts;

 - Use the arts to revitalize communities, public places and natural spaces; and

 - Commit to creative and economic opportunities for New Jersey artists.